scality/Zenko/tests/ctst/HOW_TO_WRITE_TESTS.md

 In parallel, the tests can run in any order.
 It's not because a test works at a given time, that it will work if the test order changes after adding new ones or renaming files.
 You must ensure the scenarios are fully idempotent.
-"Flakies" are, mostly due to non-idempotent tests, then bugs.
+"Flakies" are mostly due to non-idempotent tests, then bugs.
 It is rarely due to the platform.

 **Rule #2**